Charlychee/Visual-Inertial-SLAM/README.md

 # Visual Inertial SLAM

 ## Implementation
-This was implemented in Python using Numpy.
-The code has been redacted, if you wish you see, you may contact me at charles.lychee@gmail.com
+This was implemented in Python using NumPy.
+The code has been redacted, if you wish you see it, you may contact me at charles.lychee@gmail.com

 ## Dead Reckoning
 This uses purely control inputs to estimate where our agent is.
 This is a naive approach that accumulates error in motion noise.